pdx-tools/pdx-tools/src/docs/docs/eu4-guides/optimize-dev-push-institution/index.md

 Overriding a dev modifier for a province will disable the automatic detection of province development cost modifiers for only the overridden province.

-Back to our Sharqiya example, adding the local modifiers to country-wide we arrive at -54% (-29 + -25%)
+Back to our Sharqiya example, adding the local modifiers to country-wide we arrive at -54% (-29 + -25%).
+We always exclude modifiers from development and expand infrastructure as PDX Tools already takes them into account during the optimization process.

 [![Updated view with country-wide development modifier](province-edit.png)](province-edit.png)